mdjx/PSLANScan/README.md

 [![version](https://img.shields.io/badge/version-1.0.2-blue.svg)](https://semver.org)

-PSLANScan is a PowerShell module for layer 2 host discovery.
+PSLANScan is a PowerShell module for layer 2 host discovery via ARP.
 It quickly finds live hosts on your network segment given a list of IP addresses, even if the hosts have ICMP/ping blocked by a firewall.

 The module is a single function but is packaged for convenience.